 Didn’t have time to read the news lately?
 Kafkadesk’s got you covered.
-Here’s our recap of the latest political news: Hungary’s Orban keeps European alliance options open, outgoing Slovak President bids farewell to the Czech Republic, and Czech Prime Minister in a tough spot after long-awaited and damning EU report.
+Here’s our recap of the latest political news: Hungary’s Orban keeps European alliance options open, outgoing Slovak President bids farewell to the Czech Republic, and Czech Prime Minister Babis in a tough spot after long-awaited and damning EU report on conflict of interest.

 Hungarian Premier Viktor Orban keeps options open after EU vote

 With 52% of the votes in last month’s EU elections, PM Viktor Orban’s Fidesz party unsurprisingly emerged as the uncontested winner of the European ballot in Hungary.
 But the fate of the Premier’s conservative party at the EU level remains uncertain, as Orban appears to be keeping his options open and playing both sides before deciding on his place in the future European Parliament.

 For several months, speculation has been rife about whether or not Orban’s Fidesz would, after the election, be joining the far-right, Eurosceptic alliance put together by Italy’s Matteo Salvini.
 But a few days after the EU elections, Orban’s chief of staff Gergely Gulyás seemingly dismissed this option once and for all: “I don’t see much chance for a cooperation on a party level or in a joint parliamentary group”.

 According to analysts, the Hungarian Prime Minister intends to keep his Fidesz party in the centre-right European People’s Party (EPP), the largest political grouping in the EU Parliament from which Fidesz was temporarily suspended earlier this year.
 At least for the time being, and until Viktor Orban feels his 13 Fidesz MEP’s can still influence and harden the EPP’s line, most notably on the topic of immigration.